Day against Drug Abuse: Is addiction a problem of will or deep rooted illness?

 New Delhi, June 26: Today is the International Day against Drug Abuse and Illicit Trafficking.
 It is a day that is observed to strengthen the movement against the social evil of drugs and addiction menace.

 Drug addiction is a massive social problem that has many facets.
-Many see it as a problem of will and see an addict as someone who has willingly chosen to lead the compulsive life he/she is trapped in.
+Many feel it is a problem of will and see an addict as someone who has willingly chosen to lead the compulsive life he/she is trapped in.
 That may not be entirely true.

 Amarinder singh calls for a national policy to tackle drug menace

 Self help groups like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) who have been dealing with this problem for decades see addiction as a disease that needs cure.
-But their literature also says that it is progressive disease, means that if allowed to continue, there is no way an addict control keep it under control.
+But, their literature also says that it is progressive disease, means that if allowed to continue, there is no way an addict can keep it under control.
 The disease will only worsen and any attempt to keep it in check by the addict himself is more likely to fail.

 A section of Psychiatrists do agree that addiction is disease-like in the sense that the one trapped in it loses control and the obsession to consume substance only gets stronger.
 They see it as something akin to OCD or Obsessive compulsive Disorder which needs a behavioural therapy to cure.